oroinc/documentation/user/back-office/products/product-attributes/index.rst

    "**Select** and **Multi-Select**", "Perform the following actions:

    1. Click **+ Add** next to **Options**.
    2. Type in the option label.
-Enable the check box next to the default option.
+Enable the checkbox next to the default option.
    3. Repeat for more options.

       .. image:: /user/img/products/product_attributes/ProductAttributesCreate2_1_Select3.png